 MEET DIVERSITY TRAVEL

 “No two days are the ever the same”.
 That’s how agents describe working for Diversity Travel.
 Based in Manchester, UK, the agency specializes in booking journeys for the charity sector and non-government organizations (NGOs).
 It also operates a student language travel program.
 The agency has over 120 agents plus a dedicated out-of-hours team.
-Its CEO is a former Ugandan refugee, who recognized this specific subsector in travel needs different fares, specialist content, and region-specific offers.
+Its Chair is a former Ugandan refugee, who recognized this specific subsector in travel needs different fares, specialist content, and region-specific offers.

 A life or death situation